How to Write a Sales Commission Agreement

 A solid commission agreement ensures a structured and clear payment process.
 This transparency builds trust between the sales team and management.
 As everyone will understand how commissions are determined and when they will be paid.

-Set realistic and attainable targets
+Set realistic and achievable targets

-Regular communication and feedback
+Encourage regular communication and feedback

-Utilise technology for tracking and management
+Use the right technology for sales tracking and management

-Invest in ongoing training and development
+Provide ongoing training and development

 Conclusion